 Screens sometimes get in the way of connecting with the ones we’re right in front of, but that doesn’t mean we should stop trying to.
 To reiterate, it’s important to establish rules about screen time in the house to balance our device and non-device time.
 When it comes to our children however, that can admittedly be an uphill battle.
 Parental control apps can help you manage your child’s screen time and inadvertently encourage family time as well!

 Our loved ones are all near and dear to us, so let’s make sure we use our time with them wisely.
-Let’s intentionally set aside those screens and focus our attention on them.
+Let’s intentionally set aside those screens and focus our attention on them by doing some of these activities to connect as a family.